-- Only add missing information.
+- Only add the missing information.
 (Information will only be added to blank fields.)

 - Replace the existing lead information entirely.
 (Note: this re-writes the lead data and cannot be undone .)

 - Skip the lead.
-(After the import, you'll get a spreadsheet with all of your skipped leads for review.)
+(After the import, you'll get a spreadsheet with all your skipped leads for review.)

 You can also select how you'd like the importer to handle non-matching leads.
 You can:

 - Create new leads.
-(Recommend if you want to import and update from the same spreadsheet.)
+(Recommended if you want to import and update from the same spreadsheet.)

 - Skip new leads.
-(Recommended if you are trying to only update, rather than import.)
+(Recommended if you are trying to only update, rather than an import.)

 After you kick off an import, you can stick around to observe its progress or navigate away and see the status of the import later by going back to the bottom of the "Import Data" page and clicking on "View Summary" to view this imported list of leads.